 According to the traditional rules of WordPress sites, the user’s profile information is displayed on the post’s detail page.
-Typically, the post that is displayed, the profile of the author who wrote the post, is shown.
+Typically, the post is displayed, and the profile of the author who wrote the post is shown.
 When someone writes a post on the WordPress dashboard, the user’s name can be selected and saved with the post.

 After opening the single.php file in your theme, copy and paste the code snippet below wherever you want the profile info to appear.

 <?php global $current_user; get_currentuserinfo(); echo 'Username: ' . $current_user->user_login . "\n"; echo 'User email: ' . $current_user->user_email . "\n"; echo 'User first name: ' . $current_user->user_firstname . "\n"; echo 'User last name: ' . $current_user->user_lastname . "\n"; echo 'User display name: ' . $current_user->display_name . "\n"; echo 'User ID: ' . $current_user->ID . "\n"; ?>

 If you use the print_r command to inspect the WordPress global variable, $current_user, and what data is stored, we will see the following output.
 You should also type this code into a single.php file.